DataDog/hiring-engineers/answers.md

 vagrant up
 ```

-Log in and ensure everything is up to date
+Log in and ensure everything is up to date.
 ```bash
 sudo apt-get update
 sudo apt-get upgrade -y
 sudo reboot
 ```

-Install the Agent on the host - the install command, including the API KEY is desplayed on the Datadog getting started page.
+Install the Agent on the host using the install command, including the API KEY is desplayed on the Datadog getting started page.

 ![Agent](/images/00-Ubuntu-agent.PNG)